Phase-space entropy cascade and irreversibility of stochastic heating in nearly collisionless plasma turbulence: Phase-space spectrum

 Note that, the 1-D $k$ and $s$ spectra, which can be found by integrating out the similarity variable $\xi$ in \eqref{Fks}, agree with \eqref{spec_1D_k_twiddle} and \eqref{spec_1D_s_twiddle}.

 Before continuing, it is instructive to assess the region of validity of \eqref{Fks} in the $(k,s)$ plane.
 This spectrum is infrared-divergent and thus breaks down as $(k,s) \rightarrow (0,0)$; information about the functional form of the source \eqref{source_sk}, which would regularize the spectrum at long wavelengths, is lost by construction in the similarity solution (however, \eqref{Fks} does contain information about the flux from the source via the constraint \eqref{flux_constraint}).
 Of course, the inertial-range spectrum is no longer valid in the region where the source \eqref{source_sk} is concentrated, viz., when $sv_{\mathrm{th}} \lesssim 1$ and $k L_{E} \lesssim 1$.
 For these reasons, we have not plotted the spectrum near the origin in the $(k,s)$ plane in Fig.~\ref{fig:spec_a1}, and likewise for the fluxes plotted in the following sections \footnote{The fact that the inertial-range spectrum \eqref{Fks} is scale-free and has no infrared cutoff means that $v_{\mathrm{th}}$ in \eqref{L0} and \eqref{xi_norm} is formally an arbitrary velocity normalization for \eqref{Fks}.
-However, to emphasize that the true spectrum has an outer scale at $s v_{\mathrm{th}} \lesssim 1$, we still normalize $s$ by $v_{\mathrm{th}}$ in \eqref{Fks}, and we do not plot the spectrum or fluxes for $s v_{\mathrm{th}} < 1$ in any of the plots in Section \ref{spec_self_similar}.}.
+However, to emphasize that the true spectrum has an outer scale at $s v_{\mathrm{th}} \lesssim 1$, we still normalize $s$ by $v_{\mathrm{th}}$ in \eqref{Fks}.}.